 Many people are unaware that they grind their teeth while sleeping until they develop symptoms such as chronic jaw pain, excessive tooth wear, or grinding sounds during sleep.
 A night guard provides targeted protection by reducing excessive biting forces and minimizing stress on the teeth, jaw joints, and surrounding muscles.

-1. Individuals who grind or clench their teeth during sleep
+1.Individuals who grind or clench their teeth during sleep

-2. Patients with unexplained tooth wear
+2.Patients with unexplained tooth wear

-3. Individuals who wake up with jaw pain, jaw muscle fatigue, or temple headaches
+3.Individuals who wake up with jaw pain, jaw muscle fatigue, or temple headaches

-4. Patients with early-stage Temporomandibular Joint Disorders (TMD) who wish to reduce occlusal pressure during sleep
+4.Patients with early stage Temporomandibular Joint Disorders (TMD) who wish to reduce occlusal pressure during sleep

-5. Individuals with dentures, dental crowns, or dental implants who need protection from damage caused by teeth grinding
+5.Patients with Dental Restorations: Ideal for those with dentures, crowns, or dental implants who wish to protect their restorations from damage caused by teeth grinding (bruxism).

 1. Reduces biting forces and prevents tooth wear Protects natural teeth, dental crowns, and dentures from damage caused by excessive grinding forces during sleep.